Biden promised to transform the federal judiciary. Did he succeed?

 GOP senators at that time also adopted an exception for circuit court nominees to the century-old “blue slip” rule, enabling them to confirm appellate judges over objections from Democratic senators from their home states.
 When Democrats returned to power in 2021, they kept that new rule, along with others that helped marginalize the minority party’s ability to influence judicial confirmations.

-What are the consequences of political brinksmanship?
+What are the consequences of political brinkmanship?

 Federal judgeships have not been updated in over 30 years, leaving judges to manage “crushing” caseloads, according to the Judicial Conference of the United States.
-In a 2023 report, the Judicial Conference – the policy-making body for the federal court system – called on Congress to create new federal judgeships to help courts manage case backlogs.
+In a 2023 report, the Judicial Conference – the policymaking body for the federal court system – called on Congress to create new federal judgeships to help courts manage case backlogs.

 The Senate responded by drawing up a bill that would create 66 new federal judge positions.
 To be fair to both parties, the new seats would be filled in tranches across three presidential administrations and six Congresses.